DougTheDruid/SoT-ESP-Framework/README.md

 framework for any commercial purposes (selling "your" version which is based on this framework) without contacting me and recieving my approval prior.

-### What version of the game does this work with?
+### What version(s) of the game does this work with?
-**Currently, this hack only works with the Microsoft version of the game.** I am currently working through debugging the issues plagueing the Steam version, but at the time of writting, I expect that to take a number of days.
+This hack will work with both versions of the game (Microsoft & Steam), and by default is configured to work for the Microsoft version.
+If you are using the Steam version, you will need to change the appropriate variable at the top of SoTHack.py

 ### Why Python?!
 Python is at its root a more user-friendly (IMO) version of C. Hypothetically, we can perform any C action using python,